basham/swit-workshop-a11y/slides.md

 80% of [WCAG 2.0](https://www.w3.org/TR/WCAG20/) success criteria are design&nbsp;decisions.

 Notes:
-80% of the decisions that go into making content accessible occur during the design process.
+80% of the decisions that go into making content accessible, such as with a screen reader, occur during the design process.
 This means that designers are responsible for the bulk of this work.